Our scientific team are experts in guiding which apoptosis/cell viability assays might be more suitable for your project objective

 Caspase 3/7 Assay

-HeLa cells were treated with Staurosporine for 4 hours.
+Measurement of Caspase 3/7 activity in HeLa cells treated with Staurosporine for 4 hours.
 The Caspase-Glo 3/7 Reagent was added directly to cells in 96-well plates and incubated at room temperature for 30 minutes before recording luminescence (RLU).
 Each point represents the average of 3 replicates (error bars represent ±SEM).

-A549 cells were treated with drug compounds at 8 different concentrations.
+Viability and cytotoxicity in A549 cells were treated with test compounds.
 Cell Viability and cytotoxic responses were assessed using the CellTitre-Glo and LDH assays.
 Staurosporine (positive control compound) induced a significant reduction in cell viability when compared to untreated or vehicle control (***p<0.001; ±SEM).

 Request a consultation with Cellomatics Biosciences today